msfchen/machine_learning/recurrentnn/README.md

 # Recurrect Neural Networks

-Recurrent neural networks compute values that are fed over and over again to themselves until a prediction is made.
-The main advantage of RNNs is that they propagate information within sequences and the computations share most of the parameters.
+Recurrent neural networks are designed to model sequence, in which the hidden state of the previous step is an input to the current step.
+The same set of parameter values are applied repeatedly to every steps of the sequence.

 ## Language Model